redlink-gmbh/redlink-geocoding/README.md

 * _reverse geocoding_: providing coordinates find places located at that point.
 * _lookup_: find a place given an ID (specific for the service used).

-The library is divided in 4 separate artifacts:
+The library is divided in 5 main artifacts:

 * API which contains the basic interface and generic classes to build up the real functionality.
 * Google Maps Geocoder an implementation of the geocoder using the [Google Maps](https://developers.google.com/maps/documentation/geocoding/intro) service.
 * Open Street Maps Geocoder an implementation of the geocoder using the [Nominatim](https://wiki.openstreetmap.org/wiki/Nominatim) service.
 * Cache Geocoder is a wrapper for any Geocoder which uses basic guava cache to reduce the amount of calls made to the services and improve the response time.
+* Proxy Geocoder provides a central geocoding proxy that forwards requests to one of the above providers.

 ## General (API)
 This artifact contains the basic interface and classes to use the library or develop implementations for other geographical services.
 All the other artifacts on the library depend on this one.